 Knight says, “Once again it will be rooted in Birmingham and will tell the story of a city rising from the ashes of the Birmingham blitz.
 The new generation of Shelbys have taken the wheel, and it will be a hell of a ride.”

-Also joining the cast is Charlie Heaton (Stranger Things, Industry), Jessica Brown Findlay (Harlots, Downton Abbey), Lashana Lynch (The Day of The Jackal, No Time to Die), and Lucy Karczewski (Stereophonic) in her television debut.
+The newly announced cast join Jessica Brown Findlay (Silo, The Flatshare), Lashana Lynch (The Day of the Jackal, No Time to Die), and Lucy Karczewski (Stereophonic), who were all previously announced.

 While you wait for the Peaky Blinders sequel to fight its way onto your screen, you can watch all six seasons of the original series and the film on Netflix right now.
 For even more from Knight, dig into the black gold that is brewery drama House of Guinness.